hernanrz/hernanrz/README.md

 ### Hi there 👋
+I'm Hernán Ruíz, a systems engineer from Venezuela 🇻🇪 very much into chess.
 <!--
 **hernanrz/hernanrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.